birthofq/birthofq.github.io/_posts/2025-03-16-intelligent-social-matching-with-semantic-tagging.md

 I'll write more blogs throughout my experimentation with the idea and document whatever technical or non-technical issues I face during implementation.

-If you're building social features into your product, give semantic tagging a serious look, and if you think there are ways to optimize the system even further, or you already went down this rabbit hole and have suggestions or tricks or even warnings about problems that could arise in a system like this, feel free to reach out let's have a chat !
+If you're building social features into your product, give semantic tagging a serious look, and if you think there are ways to optimize the system even further, or you already went down this rabbit hole and have suggestions or tricks or even warnings about problems that could arise in a system like this, feel free to reach out.
+I would love to have a chat !

 ## Further Research